FC Dynamo Kyiv: Hall of Fame

-Infrastructure
+Grounds

 Stadiums

 The club's home ground, Valeriy Lobanovskyi Dynamo Stadium, is situated in a park located in the centre of the city, close to the Dnieper River bank.
 The stadium holds 16,873 spectators, and has been the club's home since 1934.
 When it was built the stadium's capacity was 23,000.
 After being destroyed in 1941 during World War II, it was rebuilt in 1954.
 By the end of the 20th century, the stadium was reconstructed as a football-only venue with individual seats.
 These changes reduced the facility's capacity to its present one.
 In 2002 after the sudden death of Dynamo's longtime player and coach Valeriy Lobanovskyi, the stadium was renamed in his honour.
 After NSK Olympiyskiy was closed for reconstruction in 2008, Dynamo also began to play its European games at the Lobanovsky Stadium.

 Due to a high demand for European fixtures of the club throughout its European history Dynamo played a majority of their home fixtures at Kyiv's and Ukraine's largest stadium, the Olimpiyskiy National Sports Complex, historically dubbed The Republican Stadium, which held 83,450 spectators.
 The stadium has been the home of the Ukrainian Cup final since its inaugural game in 1992 and up until 2007.
 The stadium was closed for a major reconstruction in 2008, after Ukraine and Poland were chosen to host the UEFA Euro 2012.
-The Olympiysky became Kyiv's main venue as well as the stadium that hosted the final; it also become an UEFA Elite rated stadium.
+The Olympiysky became Kyiv's main venue as well as the stadium that hosted the final; it also become a UEFA Elite rated stadium.

 The team also has a modern-equipped training base in the Kyiv suburb of Koncha-Zaspa.
 The club maintains its own football school for children and youths, also situated in Kyiv.
 Junior Dynamo teams are colloquially known as Dynamo-2 and Dynamo-3.
 Its reserves team -called "double" (дубль) in both Ukrainian and Russian- participates in the national Reserves tournament, where "doubles" of all 16 Vyscha Liga teams compete.
 Many notable Dynamo Kyiv players progressed through the club's youth system, among them is Andriy Shevchenko, one of the graduates of the school.

+Home grounds during the war

+Since 2022, Dynamo Kyiv has been forced to play its UEFA home games outside of Ukraine.
+For the 2022–23 season, Dynamo started in the UEFA Champions League qualifications playing three games at Władysław Król Municipal Stadium, Łódź (Poland).
+Later that season, in the UEFA Europa League, it played another three games at Józef Piłsudski Cracovia Stadium, Kraków.
+For the 2023–24 season, Dynamo played two games at Rapid-Giulești Stadium, Bucharest (Romania).
+For the 2024–25 season, Dynamo played three games at Arena Lublin, Lublin (Poland).
+Later that season, in the UEFA Europa League, it played another four games at Volksparkstadion, Hamburg (Germany).
+For the 2025–26 season, Dynamo returned to Arena Lublin, Lublin (Poland).